lfricken/ti/core/readme.md

 ## Todo
+listen blackbird
+max 3 fleets

-type rules into readme.md file xthian wormhole legendary rephrase Fleets in this system may load ground forces that are in the owners home system. playtest
+type more rules into readme.md file xthian wormhole legendary rephrase Fleets in this system may load ground forces that are in the owners home system. playtest